More often than not, dogs are happy to hop in the car for a little joyride alongside their favorite human.

 Towels (handy for wiping muddy paws)

 Right before you leave, make sure your dog has run out all of his energy and done his business.
-It’s also best to avoid feeding them too soon before you leave as they are more likely to be prone to motion sickness.
+It’s also best to avoid feeding them too soon before hopping in the car as dogs are likely to be prone to motion sickness.

-Planes, trains, automobiles – none were designed with dogs in mind.
-The best way to ensure smooth sailing during travel is to be prepared with the proper equipment ahead of time.
+Planes, trains, and automobiles were not designed with dogs in mind.
+Ensure smooth sailing during travel by getting the proper equipment ahead of time.

 Although most dogs would much rather hang their head out the window and revel in the experience, it’s more important to keep them safe.
-So, happy traveler or not, don’t let your dog just roam free.
+So, happy traveler or not, don’t let your dog just roam free when driving.

 Crates are great for travel (unless you’re traveling with Beethoven or another large dog breed – then a crate might be a limiting factor).
 With a crate, you’ll be less distracted, and your dog won’t become a projectile should you have to make an abrupt stop.

 While crates are an easy way to ensure safety, there are other options, too.
 One easy alternative is a harness.
-By strapping the harness to a seat belt, your dog is allowed some freedom of movement while still being safely restrained.
+By strapping the harness to a seat belt, your dog can move around while being safely restrained.

 Things to Keep in Mind